 BRUSSELS, 8 November 2017 - On the occasion of the EU Digital Transport Days, taking place in Tallinn from 8 -10 November, CLECAT has published a position paper on Digitalisation in Transport and Logistics.
-CLECAT’s position paper gives the views of freight forwarders on digitalisation in transport and logistics contributes to ongoing initiatives such as the Digital Transport and Logistics Forum (DTLF).
+CLECAT’s position paper gives the views of freight forwarders on digitalisation in transport and logistics, and contributes to ongoing initiatives such as the Digital Transport and Logistics Forum (DTLF).

 Nicolette van der Jagt, Director General of CLECAT, said: “CLECAT is delighted to be participating in the Digital Transport Days, which we hope will aid in a successful push for 100% digital transport and logistics.
 In order for this vision to be realised, however, it is not enough simply to replicate existing documents and procedures in a digital way.
 It is instead vital to focus on the digital exchange of transport data, creating future-proof procedures and thus achieving the efficiency benefits of digital transport.”

 of the DTLF since its establishment by the European Commission in 2015,

 particularly the consensus among commercial and national stakeholders that the

 digital exchange of data within the supply chain is the way forward.
 The paper